tj/go-naturaldate/Readme.md

 ## Examples

-Here are some examples of the types of expressions currently supported, arbitrary text is currently ignored.
+Here are some examples of the types of expressions currently supported:

 - now
 - today